 A Guide to the Eviction Process in Virginia Beach VA

-In the end, you may be left with no other option than to evict the tenant.
+In the end, the landlord may be left with no other option than to evict the tenants.
 Virginia has a pretty straightforward eviction process, just as it has specific laws for security deposits.
 All of these are contained in the Virginia landlord tenant law.
-It’s important that you familiarize yourself with it in order to carry out a successful eviction.
+It’s important that the landlord familiarize themselves with it in order to carry out a successful eviction.

-To help, Limehouse Property Management has provided an overview of the Virginia eviction process!
+To help, Limehouse Property Management has provided an overview of a Virginia eviction!

 Eviction Notice

-To evict a tenant, you must first terminate the lease agreement by serving the tenant with a notice.
+To evict a tenant, the landlord must first terminate the lease agreement by serving the tenant with a written notification.
 The following are the various eviction types in the state of Virginia:

 14 Day Notice to Pay

 This must be served if the tenant fails to make their rent payments.
 For example, let’s say rent becomes due on the 1st of the month and becomes late on the 3rd.
-If your tenant doesn’t pay rent by the 3rd, you can begin eviction proceedings against them by serving them with this written notice.
+If the tenant doesn’t pay rent by the 3rd, the landlord can begin eviction proceedings against them by serving them with this written notice.

 The one gives a tenant two options: to pay the overdue rent within 14 days or move out.
-If they don’t do either, you can move to court and seek their help.
+If they don’t do either, the landlord can move to court and file an eviction lawsuit.

 30-Day Notice to Comply or Quit

 Another common reason for a tenant eviction in Virginia besides nonpayment of rent is lease violations.
-If the tenant violates the lease, the specific notice you must serve depends on whether the lease violation that the tenant commits is curable or not.
+If the tenant violates the lease, the specific notice the landlord must serve depends on whether the lease violation that the tenant commits is curable or not.

-For curable violations, you must serve the tenant with a 30-Day Notice to Comply.
+For curable violations, the Virginia residential landlord must serve the tenant with a 30-Day Notice to Comply.
 This will give the tenant 21 days to correct their violation.
 Violations of this nature include keeping an unauthorized pet, excessive property damage, and having unauthorized occupants residing in the rental unit.

-For violations that aren’t curable, you must give the tenant a 30-Day Notice to Quit.
+For violations that aren’t curable, the landlord must give the tenant a 30-Day Notice to Quit.
 Unlike other types of notices, this doesn’t give the tenant room to cure their violation.
 The tenant only gets one option: to move out.
-If they don’t and the notice period has expired, you can move to court and file for potential forcible removal.
+If they don’t and the notice period has expired, the landlord can move to court and file for potential forcible removal.

 Holdover Eviction Notice

 This can be the sort of tenant that overstays their lease.
-Most Virginia landlords serve this type of notice to tenants whose leases they don’t want to renew.
+Most Virginia landlords serve this type of notice to renters whose leases they don’t want to renew.

 The specific amount of notice to serve depends on the type of tenancy in operation.
-For tenants on a week-to-week lease agreement, you must serve them a 7-Day Notice to Quit.
-For those operating a month-to-month notice, you must serve them a 30-Day Notice to Quit to proceed with the eviction process.
+For renters on a week-to-week lease agreement, the landlord must serve them a 7-Day Notice to Quit.
+For those operating a month-to-month notice, the landlord must serve them a 30-Day Notice to Quit to proceed with the eviction process.

-If the tenant doesn’t move out within the notice period, you can move to court and file a summons and complaint.
+If the tenant doesn’t move out within the notice period, the landlord can move to court and file a summons and complaint.

 Illegal Activities

-For illegal activities, you can start the eviction process immediately.
-Unlike other circumstances, you won’t actually need to serve the tenant any prior notice.
+For illegal activities, the landlord can start the eviction process immediately.
+Unlike other circumstances, the landlord won’t actually need to serve the tenant any prior notice.

 Summons & Complaint

-If your tenant doesn’t acknowledge the written notice and you still want to evict them, you can move to court and file a complaint.
-It must either be a district or a circuit court, and there is a filing fee.
+If the tenant doesn’t acknowledge the written notice and still doesn’t pay rent and the landlord still wants to evict them, the landlord can move to court and file an eviction lawsuit, also known as an unlawful detainer complaint.
+It must either be a district court or a circuit court, and there is a court filing fee.

-The summons and complaint must be served 10 days prior to the eviction hearing.
+The court summons and complaint must be served 10 days prior to the eviction hearing at court.

 Court Hearing & Judgment